Top of the Lake: Reception

 Reviews of the first series of Top of the Lake have been positive, referring to it as "masterfully made", "beautiful", "mysterious", "riveting", and "a masterpiece".

-It received a score of 87 out of 100 from Metacritic and a score of 95% from Rotten Tomatoes.
+Rotten Tomatoes reported a 95% approval rating with an average rating of 8.9/10, based on 42 critic reviews.
+The website's critics consensus reads, "Absorbing and deeply atmospheric, Top of the Lake takes edgy, disturbing content and delivers powerful performances with lasting impressions."
+Metacritic assigned a score of 87 out of 100 based on 27 critics, indicating "universal acclaim".

 There were also some less positive reviews.
 Mike Hale of The New York Times criticized the "elaborately introduced plotlines" and described Tui's disappearance as "less a story element than a metaphor for the kind of armed resistance to male hegemony that constitutes the central idea of Ms Campion’s body of work."

 Top of the Lake was praised for exploring rape culture, gender dynamics and the experiences of single women.

-China Girl received more mixed reviews, with a score of 73 from Metacritic and 71% from Rotten Tomatoes.
+China Girl received positive reviews, although it was considered inferior to the first series.
+Rotten Tomatoes reported a 72% approval rating with an average rating of 6.9/10, based on 61 critic reviews.
+The website's critics consensus reads, "Top of the Lake remains impressively idiosyncratic and ambitious in its second season, even if the plot of this six-episode arc isn't quite as tightly wound as its predecessor's."
+Metacritic assigned a score of 73 out of 100 based on 21 critics, indicating "generally favorable reviews".